kiwi0fruit/misc/src/socionics-jat/README.md

 This approach is also useful in determining of 1-3 closest reference types without questionnaire (using observations only).
 In this case the reference types are simply socionics types weighted with degrees of likeness.
 And even in this case the properties of Jung cognitive functions can be roughly determined using the Model A and weighted averaging of functions properties for all reference types found.

-## 4. Socionics reference types names vs. MBTI types names.
-1-16 numbers as names for types
+## 4. Socionics reference types names vs. MBTI types names

 Names are in the following order: